ddrous/platform-runner/README.md

 # Platform Runner
 Simple platformer using the Phaser library.

-The goal is simple: jump from platform to platform, and catch the gold star.
+The goal is simple: ___catch the gold star by jumping from platform to platform___.
 Be quick, you only have 30 seconds !
 Use the __SPACE__ button to jump, and the __ARROW__ buttons to navigate (explore further to find hidden buttons).

 ## Screenshot